Buying a new caravan – the costs explained

 When browsing the Haven site and others for a range of holiday homes, the prices you’ll see include the cost of buying the caravan itself (which is yours to use for as long as you want whilst the parks are open), as well as the essential add ons that come with it.
 These are namely the basics like siting and connection as well as safety and security of the van and wider park.

 The buying process, like buying a home with a mortgage, means that you don’t have to fork out for the entire figure you see all at once.
-Finance options act like a caravan mortgage, making the models more affordable and buying a new caravan more accessible than ever.
+Our finance option acts like a caravan mortgage, making the models more affordable and buying a new caravan more accessible than ever.
 10% is a reasonable figure to be paid upfront, with the rest payable via instalments so you feel less of a pinch but the same level of enjoyment in your new holiday home.
+Finance is subject to status and availability.

 Your annual site fees